Skip to Content

 Glenorchy Air, on the other hand, offers scenic flights in small planes.
 They also have a large range of flight options including flights to Milford Sound, Mt Earnslaw, and Mount Cook.

-When choosing between a plane and a helicopter it’s impossible to say which is better.
-Scenic flights in planes are cheaper and you generally see more, but in a helicopter, you certainly get closer to the action!
+When choosing between a plane and a helicopter, it’s impossible to say which is better.
+Scenic flights in planes are cheaper, and you generally see more, but in a helicopter, you certainly get closer to the action!

 Where to Stay in Glenorchy

 Glenorchy is a beautiful place to spend a night or two.
 Honestly, the atmosphere is so peaceful and nothing like Queenstown.
-It’s the perfect place to take a break and unwind.
-The best places to stay are:
+It’s the perfect place to take a break and unwind!
+That said, the majority of hotels in Glenorchy are for mid-range budgets and above, as there aren’t many super budget-friendly places to stay here (I’d recommend staying in Queenstown for more options on a budget).

-Kinloch Wilderness Retreat – Kinloch Retreat is located a short drive out of Glenorchy in an even quieter location on the other side of Lake Wakatipu.
 Next to Kinloch Retreat is a DOC-owned (but operated by the retreat) campground with non-powered sites for $15 NZD per person per night.
-Of course, if you want some luxury stay at the retreat where they have dorm beds and luxury rooms.
+Of course, if you want something a little more luxurious, stay at the retreat and enjoy access to the kitchen lounge, as well as an on-site restaurant.

-EcoScapes – EcoScapes is a luxury hotel with the most amazing views.
-Each room has a large glass wall so you don’t miss a single sunset or sunrise if you don’t want to.
-They also include a superb breakfast.
+EcoScapes is a luxury hotel with the most amazing views.
+Each room has a large glass wall, so you don’t miss a single sunset or sunrise if you don’t want to.
+Family-owned, all room reservations also include a fantastic breakfast, and their cooked meals are highly rated.

 Renting a Car, Campervan, or Motorhome in New Zealand